Harrisburg Grandparents' Rights Attorneys

 - Abuse or neglect: When parents are found to have put their child in danger of serious harm, it is necessary for third parties to get involved.
 In this grave situation, it is possible for the grandparent to be awarded full physical and legal custody to protect the children.

 Learn more about grandparents' rights and determine what rights you may have.
-Contact our family law attorneys in Newport, Harrisburg and Carlisle to have an experienced, compassionate, and understanding lawyer on your side.
+Contact our family law attorneys in Newport and Harrisburg to have an experienced, compassionate, and understanding lawyer on your side.